AI-for-Education/fabdata-llm/README.md

 conda env create -f environment.yml
 ```

 This creates a conda environment called ```fabdata-llm``` and installs the package along with dependencies inside it.
-See [Miniconda install](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) for instructions on how to install conda if you don't already have it installed and [condas user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) for a more general guide to using conda.
+See [Miniconda install](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) for instructions on how to install conda if you don't already have it installed and [conda's user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) for a more general guide to using conda.

 You can also install into any existing python (3.10, or 3.11) environment by running: